acipm/kibicara/CONTRIBUTING.md

 2. `cd kibicara-frontend`
 3. Install the dependencies with `npm i`
 4. Install Angular with `npm i -g @angular/cli`
-5. Turn off production mode if you have not already (see above in backend).
+5. Turn off production mode if you have not already (see above in backend section).
 6. Start the backend in a different terminal
-7. To serve and open the application, run `ng s -o`.
+7. Run `ng s -o` to serve and open the application.
 The application will open under [http://127.0.0.1:4200](http://127.0.0.1:4200).

 ### Creating an account